beyondest/lessons/IDE/VScode.md

 To set custom keybindings in `keyboardbindings.json`, make sure to use the correct tasks:
 - `-runtask` is invalid
 - `runtask` is valid

+## Issue
+- VSCode git cannot publish to github, always stuck Solved by creating repo on github and clone it by vscode